 I also had a few heirloom tomatoes left over which I chopped along with black and green olives.
 Chop, mix, add to the mushrooms, bake, and top with shredded cheese.
 I had white cheddar cheese which I added.
 You can use whatever type of cheese you prefer.

 I used Kalamata olives and green pimento stuffed olives which added a lot of flavor to the quinoa.
 The shredded white cheddar cheese added another level of flavor for a delicious Meatless Monday dish.

 Serve quinoa stuffed portobello mushrooms with a side of spinach and additional chopped tomatoes and olives.Print

 Quinoa Stuffed Portobello Mushroom

-Quinoa Stuffed Portobello Mushroom can be oven/air fryer baked or grilled.
-A delicious side dish or vegetarian option to replace a burger.
+Quinoa Stuffed Portobello Mushroom can be oven baked, grilled or air fryer baked.
+A delicious side dish is also a vegetarian option to replace a burger.
 Easy recipe to make in any season.

 - Prep Time: 10 min.

 - 1-2 TBLS. grated cheese (cheddar, mozzarella, or your favorite)

 - Clean the Mushrooms by removing the stem and the gills.
 Set aside.